hackolade/docs/Studio/CollibraDataDictionaryintegratio.md

 # Collibra Data Dictionary integration

-One of the primary challenges severely constraining organizations is to make business sense from technical data structures in applications and databases.&nbsp; This complicates the ability of organizations to identify critical data elements and bring them under governance. &nbsp;
+One of the primary challenges severely constraining organizations is to make business sense of technical data structures in applications and databases.&nbsp; This complicates the ability of organizations to identify critical data elements and bring them under governance. &nbsp;

 &nbsp;